rvsrnvsn/ICML2019/README.md

 + Do deep neural networks overthink?
   - Build internal classifiers to observer whether earlier layers can predict labels
   - How to train accurate internal classifiers without hurting accuracy of original network?
-  - Use classificatoin confidence of internal classifiers to determine where to cut off computation
+  - Use classification confidence of internal classifiers to determine where to cut off computation
   - Can quantify destructive effects of overthinking by looking at confusion matrix of internal classifier output vs. original architecture output
   - Can lead to significant boost in accuracy
 + Poster 24